verrazzano/docs/content/en/docs/setup/backup/backup.md

               timeout: 5m
 ```

-The preceding example backs up the `keycloak` namespace and `mysql` data.
+The preceding example backs up the `keycloak` namespace and its persistent data.
-- So that Velero can back up the MySQL Persistent Volume Claim (PVC), `defaultVolumesToRestic` must be `true`.
+- `defaultVolumesToRestic` must be `true`, so that Velero can back up the Keycloak Persistent Volume Claims (PVC).
 - The hook needs to be `pre` as this will ensure that the operation is performed before the PVC backup is taken.
 - The command used in the hook is a shell script, which accepts an argument to denote the operation and a file name.
 - The container on which the hook must be executed is identified by the pod label selectors, followed by the container name.